Comment on the WBDG

 • Provide hardwired smoke alarms with back-up battery power.

-• Provide low power usage emergency egress lights and LED illuminators with rechargeable battery (back-up gel cell).
+• Provide low power usage emergency egress lights and LED illuminators with rechargeable battery.

 • Provide security systems with back-up capability for emergency signals and communication.